jchowdhary/awselasticsearch/README.md

 2. Define and Hot and Ultrawarm instances and policies (Hot is EBS and Ultrawarm is in S3)
 3. Configure ES Domain and required security policies and data encryption
 4. Elasticsearch and Kibana should be accessible from the browser

+* NOTE: provider.tf has not been added in github for security reasons.